Internet of things and security

 Article 2 of 3

 New IoT products are released almost daily, but is enough being done to keep them secure?
-And can the internet security on our routers cope with the influx of smart, connected tech?
+We look at the risks of having a connected home.

 Put us to the test